haniffalab/HL_open_source_hardware/README.md

 Some projects including the custom culture chips were printed on an SLA-based system (FORM3) in bio-compatible Dental-SG resin.

 ## Software
+Includes base software and tools written or otherwise assembled for use with various hardware listed in this repo.
+Some interfacing tools are still in development and thus currently not available on this repo yet.
 Software written for the bio-printer includes a custom MarlinV2 build designed specifically for bio-prionting.
 Additional software and scripts to run environmental feedback via the "pi-control"